 Students choose a sport, fine or performing arts program or other activity each season.
 This can include one of our many team sports offerings, a non-competitive fitness activity, fine or performing arts, or one of our “brainiac” teams – which includes theater productions, robotics and other team activities.
 Each student is expected to participate in at least one activity involving fitness and one team activity each year – although most choose to do more than one of each – and our schedule permits students to pursue multiple activities each season.

 The on-campus health center provides a variety of services to address the overall wellness of our students.
 Winchendon’s health center has an infirmary, and we also offer counseling for our students.
-Our nursing staff is on call 24 hours per day, and in the case of medical emergencies, Heywood Hospital in Gardner, MA is located just seven miles from our campus.
-As necessary, students are also able to access the world-class medical facilities in Boston and Worcester.
+Our nursing staff is on call 24 hours per day, and there is also a very good community medical clinic within five minutes of campus.
+In the case of medical emergencies, Heywood Hospital in Gardner, MA is located just seven miles from our campus, and as necessary, students are also able to access the world-class medical facilities in Boston and Worcester.